The Standard Model as an Effective Field Theory: Basics of EFT

 The ``non-decoupling" effects are indicated by the presence of polynomial powers of $m_t^2$ in the numerator, similar to the case of the $\rho$ parameter.
-Again, integrating out the top quark will lead to a non-linearly realized $\rm SU(2)_L$ symmetry, but the situation is different than in the case of the $\rho$ parameter, where the top mass scale also regulates the integral.
+Again, integrating out the top quark will lead to a non-linearly realized $\rm SU_L(2)$ symmetry, but the situation is different than in the case of the $\rho$ parameter, where the top mass scale also regulates the integral.
 Fig.~\ref{kaoncorrections} (left) is a naively convergent integral (in an appropriately chosen gauge).
-The $m_{t,c,u}$ dependence as a polynomial mass contribution outside of a logarithm.
-This dependence follows from the flavour breaking pattern of the SM matched onto the lower scale EFT.
+The $m_{t,c,u}$ dependence as a polynomial mass contribution outside of a logarithm follows from the flavour breaking pattern of the SM matched onto the lower scale EFT.

 The result reflects the Glashow-Iliopoulos-Maiani \cite{Glashow:1970gm} (GIM) mechanism describing the relevant phenomenological suppression by powers of the quark masses in addition to the weak couplings as a result of the $\rm U(3)^5$ symmetry breaking pattern of the SM.
-The GIM mechanism is also a statement that in the limit of vanishing quark masses, Eqn.~\ref{kaon1} (and similar flavour changing amplitudes for other processes) exactly vanish as due to unitarity \bea \sum_i \, V^\star_{is} \, V_{id} = 0. \eea
+The GIM mechanism is also a statement that in the limit of vanishing quark masses, Eq.~\ref{kaon1} (and similar flavour changing amplitudes for other processes) exactly vanish as due to unitarity \bea \sum_i \, V^\star_{is} \, V_{id} = 0. \eea

 One loop contributions to Kaon mixing also respect the GIM mechanism, and include the contributions shown in Fig.~\ref{kaoncorrections} (right two diagrams).
 Reproducing the SM amplitudes following from the weak interactions at low energies in an EFT is non-trivial.
-A proper treatment summing all logarithms integrates out a series of SM fields $\{h,W,Z,t,c\}$ in sequence, in the renormalization group evolution down to the experimental scale of $K^0 -\bar{K^0}$ mixing.
-For a modern discussion on the reproduction of the SM result in the low energy EFT see Ref.~\cite{Manohar:1996cq}.
+A proper treatment summing all logarithms again uses the LEFT by integrating out a series of SM fields $\{h,W,Z,t,c\}$ in sequence, in the renormalization group evolution down to the experimental scale of $K^0 -\bar{K^0}$ mixing.
+For a discussion on the reproduction of the SM result in the LEFT see Ref.~\cite{Manohar:1996cq}.